Skip to main content

 Space, time, and matter are the basic building blocks of any scientific theory and are explored in their most fascinating manifestations in this Profile Area.

-Key Research Areas
+Key Reserach Areas

 Matter under extreme conditions

-investigates the properties of matter on earth at extreme temperatures and pressures, deriving a quantitative understanding of large-scale processes, such as magmatism and tectonics.
+Investigates the properties of matter on earth at extreme temperatures and pressures, deriving a quantitative understanding of large-scale processes, such as magmatism and tectonics.

 Condensed matter and quantum materials

-investigates light-matter interaction in atoms, molecules, solids, and biological systems.
+Investigates light-matter interaction in atoms, molecules, solids, and biological systems.
 Using light, it develops methods to control processes in complex systems.

 Multi-scale dynamics of the atmosphere